Planet

 - Pipeline: For gas transportation by pipeline, we estimate losses (from leakages or usage e.g., to power compressors by the pipeline operator) by applying IPCC emission factors based on the volumes transported during the year.

 - In preparing this report, we have evaluated other Scope 3 emission categories.
 However, our distinct role in the value chain, primarily as an intermediary facilitating the exchange and temporary storage of a diverse array of commodities, sets us apart.
-We have a unique position spanning various value chains across different industries without being a direct consumer or a major producer.
-This position means we do not drive demand or directly contribute to an increase in supply, but only act as an intermediary facilitating the connection between the various parties.
-This has led us to exclude additional categories from our current reporting scope.
+Our unique position spanning various value chains across different industries without being a direct consumer or a major producer, has led us to exclude additional categories from our current reporting scope.
+We report only on Scope 3 categories where we have direct influence or meaningful control.
 The significant challenges in acquiring appropriate data also play a role in this decision.
+Emissions from production facilities we have equity in are already accounted for and included in our Scope 1 and Scope 2 calculations.
+We are committed to staying up-to-date with the evolving methodologies and guidance, aiming to refine our reporting practices in future periods.

-GHG emissions 2023
+GHG emissions 2024

-The latest report of greenhouse gas emissions for the calendar year 2023 can be found in the Planet in 2023 section.
+The latest report of greenhouse gas emissions for the calendar year 2024 can be found in the Planet in 2024 section.

 Continue reading